apache/drill/_docs/install/installing-drill-in-embedded-mode/020-installing-drill-on-linux-and-mac-os-x.md

 1. In a terminal windows, change to the directory where you want to install Drill.

-2. one of the following two commands (some systems will have wget, and some will have curl) to download the latest version of Apache Drill, or download Drill from the [Drill web site](http://getdrill.org/drill/download/apache-drill-1.0.0.tar.gz):
+2. To download the latest version of Apache Drill, download Drill from the [Drill web site](http://getdrill.org/drill/download/apache-drill-1.0.0.tar.gz) or run one of the following commands, depending on which you have installed on your system:
    * `wget http://getdrill.org/drill/download/apache-drill-1.0.0.tar.gz`
    *  `curl -o apache-drill-1.0.0.tar.gz http://getdrill.org/drill/download/apache-drill-1.0.0.tar.gz`

-2. Copy the downloaded file to the directory where you want to install Drill.
+3. Copy the downloaded file to the directory where you want to install Drill.

-3. Extract the contents of the Drill tar.gz file.
+4. Extract the contents of the Drill tar.gz file.
 Use sudo if necessary:

         sudo tar -xvzf apache-drill-1.0.0.tar.gz